 Kate Fox has made a living as a stand-up poet for ten years.
-Being funny & Northern is sometimes a help and sometimes a hindrance and she’s doing a PhD about why.
+Being funny & Northern is sometimes a help and sometimes a hindrance and she’s nearly finished a PhD about why (It’s also about class, gender and Northern humour).
 Sometimes they let her on Radio 4.
 Her car radio is tuned to Radio 2.
+She is currently making #Lass War on the man-heavy Northern Powerhouse.

 Kate Fox is a writer and a performer with comedy, Northernness and asking awkward questions running through everything she does.